noreenwu/algm/p1/explanation_1.md

 if the midpoint of that range is the answer.
 This way of continuously diminishing the search space by half means that we will get the solution in O(log N) tries.

+# Space Complexity

+No additional storage is required to perform this algorithm, other than the minimal space required to store the working variables, lower, upper, mid.
+It can be said that the space complexity is O(1), as it is constant, no matter how large the input number may get.